dustinpfister/blog_posts/_posts/canvas-example-clock-particles.md

 ## 5 - Conclusion

 I am happy how this project has come out, it is more or less what I had in mind when it comes to having a more advanced javaScript clock canvas example.
 However this is of course not even the tip of the iceberg when it comes to making interesting clock projects using javaScript and canvas.
+A clock does not always have to follow the usual format that is typically of most clocks, it can take any form that might make sense, or present an interesting spin on things.